telerik/kendo-themes/packages/material/docs/customization-toolbar.md

 ---
 title: Customizing Toolbar
-description: "Refer to the list of the Kendo UI  theme variables available for customization."
+description: "Refer to the list of the Kendo UI Material theme variables available for customization."
-slug: variables_kendotheme
+slug: variables_kendothemematerial_toolbar
 position: 9
 ---